The Best Dog Trainers in Arkansas of 2022

 Shanthi Steddum

-She began training her own dogs in 1996 with her Doberman "Niko".
-It was through her ten years with him that she learned to listen to her dogs by observing their body language.
-That knowledge, along with her positive reinforcement training, quickly gained her recognition around the local dog park as well as the obedience club she was attending.
+Shanthi began training in 1996 with her Doberman "Niko".
+It was with Niko that Shanthi learned to listen to her dog by observing body language.
+That knowledge, along with her positive reinforcement training, quickly gained her recognition around her local dog park and the obedience club she was attending.
 In 2004, she took over teaching the Basic Obedience class using play and training to strengthen the bond between dog and human.

-Using fun and easy techniques, Shanthi has helped countless dogs stay in their home by learning how to be a well mannered member of the family.
+Using fun and easy techniques, Shanthi has helped countless dog stay in their home by learning to be a well mannered member of the family.

 Services include: